 This new mobile-enabled app allows m2m Mentor Mothers to effectively and efficiently track client appointments and has resulted in:

-- Increase retention in HIV care for patients
+- Increased retention in HIV care for patients

-- Increased patient adherence to prescribed drug regiments
+- Increased patient adherence to prescribed drug regimens

 - Improved supportive supervision and performance management